 Trade between Honduras and Germany is relatively insignificant and subject to strong fluctuations.
 According to Federal Statistical Office (DESTATIS) figures, in 2015 German imports from Honduras were worth EUR 413 million and German exports to Honduras EUR 141 million.

 The main Honduran exports to Germany are coffee (which is also supplied to neighbouring EU countries via Hamburg), fish and citrus fruits.
-Bananas, tobacco and timber are of less significance as exports to Germany.
+Cocoa, bananas, tobacco and timber are of less significance as exports to Germany.
 The principal German exports to Honduras are plant, machinery and electrical goods, chemical and plastic products, engines and motor vehicles, iron goods and sheet metal.